Candace Glendenning: Career

-After the failure of her last theatrical film, she continued to work steadily in various television roles.
-But the majority of her appearances were small, sparse, and at times would go virtually unnoticed.
+She continued to steadily work in television roles throughout the 1970s.
 In 1980, she appeared on five episodes of the BBC series Flesh and Blood, in which she played an elegant secretary.
 She was also reunited with Michael Jayston, who had played her father in Nicholas and Alexandra nearly ten years before.
 Glendenning's last role was a guest spot in a 1983 episode of the medical drama series, Angels.
-As offers for acting roles began to dry up around, she devoted herself to other pursuits and quietly retired from acting.